GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/ubuntu/index.rst

 3 (option c).
 Installing PostgreSQL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Install PostgreSQL OS packages either the same server as GovReady-Q or on a different database server.
+Install PostgreSQL OS packages either on the same server as GovReady-Q or on a different database server.

 .. code:: bash